 But it’s not the only service provider that does so.

-Here are some of the best and most useful:
+Here are some of the best and most useful odd jobs app options:

 One of the most popular alternatives to TaskRabbit, Fiverr is a website and app-based platform that enables sellers to offer gigs (services) to potential buyers.

 The gimmick?
-You set your own price, beginning at a $5 dollar minimum.
+You set your own price as a freelancer, beginning at a $5 dollar minimum.

 The kinds of gigs vary widely, but remote work tends to rank among the most popular gigs offered.
 Some of the most common include: